 Simeon Bankoff, executive director of the city’s Historic Districts Council applauded the commission for recognizing that “New York’s northernmost borough has long been underserved by many municipal resources, including landmark designations.”
 If the commission votes to approve, the Manida block would be the Bronx’s 13th landmark district.

-Bankoff said that recently “we’ve been helping organize community-based efforts throughout the borough, from Woodlawn in the north to Hunts Point in the south,” and added that the commission created the Bronx Borough Landmarks Preservation Committee, to educate the public about the importance of historic preservation.
+Bankoff said that recently “we’ve been helping organize community-based efforts throughout the borough, from Woodlawn in the north to Hunts Point in the south,” and added that the commission created the Bronx Borough Landmarks Preservation Committee to educate the public about the importance of historic preservation.

-Mott Haven resident Samuel Brooks, who co-chairs that volunteer group and also serves as president of the Mott Haven Historical Districts Association, urged the commission to vote yes, and to landmark other vulnerable Bronx neighborhoods with rich histories.
+Mott Haven resident Samuel Brooks, who co-chairs that volunteer group and also serves as president of the Mott Haven Historical Districts Association, urged the commission to vote yes and to landmark other vulnerable Bronx neighborhoods with rich histories.

 “Now that developers have turned their attention to our borough, we need to rapidly move and continue to identify amazing districts that we need to protect,” said Brooks.
 “We’ve identified several other districts that should be considered.

 Just one participant in the virtual meeting voiced opposition to the plan.
 Queens-based developer Roy Rebeyev, who owns 821 Manida and co-owns 819, and is listed as a manager at ViceRoy Holdings LLC, a real estate firm based in Long Island, said that “not everyone is for this.
 I think I represent the up and coming generation.
-Nobody’s taken into consideration what this might to do the future generations.”
+Nobody’s taken into consideration what this might do to the future generations.”

 “There is a fear of gentrification,” he added.
 “This whole thing is geared towards that.”